Viz Extensions FAQ

 Unfornately, this is not up to us but between Tableau’s hand.
 If you’d like to use you Extensions on Tableau Public, please let Tableau know!

-How many Viz Extensions will be available at launch?
+How many Viz Extensions are available?

 Of course, we don’t plan to stop there, and we will release more in the coming months.